ZupIT/beagle-docs/content/en/home/API/Actions/Navigate/Opennativeroute.md

 ## How to use it?

-The example below, we have a screen coming from BFF with a button when you click, opens a native screen.
+On the example below, we have a screen coming from BFF with a button that, when you click, opens a native screen.

 To test this, configure [**Deep Link Handler**](/home/resources/customization/beagle-for-android/deep-link-handler) for Android or **openNativeRoute** for iOS.
 Besides, your BFF's endpoint must return the code screen below and call it in the frontend.